 The service bulletin provides repair diagrams and specifications to troubleshoot individual injectors.
 It also contains the part numbers of the improved replacement parts so you are not buying a dealerships outdated stock.

 How to Find Service Tips in the Repair Manual

 Diagnosing Problems with Service Bulletins

 How about an example of a TSB issued by Chrysler on early 90s cars equipped with a 3.3 L or the 3.8 L engine.

 Chrysler experienced some low-speed surging during engine warm-up on these engines.
 The complex problem was detected by Chrysler engineers and documented.

 Chrysler gurus found that the port fuel injectors sprayed against a hump in the intake port.
 As a result fuel puddled behind this bump, especially while the engine was cold.

 When the engine temperature increased this fuel evaporated and caused a rich air fuel ratio and engine surging.
 Chrysler corrected the problem with a new part number for redesigned injectors.

-These new injectors were angled with the orifices positioned so that the fuel sprayed over the hump in the intake.
-When the angled injectors are installed the wiring connector must be positioned vertically.
+The Chrysler engineers angled these new injectors with the orifices positioned so that the atomized fuel sprayed over the hump in the intake.
+Note that when you install the new style angled injectors the wiring connector changes to a vertical position.

-Angled injectors have a tan exterior body that indicates that this is the updated fuel injector.
-Mechanics without this automotive information would find it very difficult to solve and correct this engine surge problem.
+Angled injectors have a tan exterior body that indicates someone installed the updated fuel injector.
+Mechanics without this insider automotive information find it very difficult if not impossible to solve and correct this engine surge problem.